SSujitX/ssujitx/README.md

 ### 👨‍💻 About Me

-- 🔧 I'm a **Python automation specialist** with a passion for building tools, bots, and scrapers.
+- 🔧 I'm a **Python automation enthusiast** with a passion for building tools, bots, and scrapers.
 - 📦 I turn manual workflows into fully automated pipelines.
 - 🌱 I’m currently learning ML libraries.
 - 🧠 Constantly learning new libraries, APIs, and techniques to speed things up.